parvezs27/Excel-Clothing-Store-Analysis/README.md

 Lets start by checking for blanks, duplicates and inconsistencies within our data.
 To check for blanks/nulls in our dataset, we will highlight all the data by pressing Ctrl+A or double clicking the triangle on the left corner next to column A, then we'll utilise the go to special function by pressing F5, click "blanks", OK and Excel will begin scanning the dataset.
 We've received a "no cells were found" from Excel, which means there are no nulls in our dataset.

 If in the case we did get nulls, we would have to figure how to handle these nulls.
 Sometimes it's just a matter of looking at the data surrounding it and filling in the null.
 For example, you may have a customer who's purchased two items, these will be shown in two rows, each with an order ID and customer ID value.
-Lets say the order ID was missing for one of the rows, by looking at the other row and seeing that the Order ID is the same, then it's clear that the customer ID will be the same too.
+Lets say the order ID was missing for one of the rows, by looking at the other row and seeing that the order ID is the same, then it'll be clear that the customer ID will be the same too.
 In other cases, you may have to decide whether to use the mean, median, mode or another imputation method for handling null values.
-This entirely depends on the data and context, but generally, the mean is the most common method for imputation of numeric data, but if there are outliers it won't be the best option as outliers can heavily skew the mean in either direction.
+This entirely depends on the data and context, but generally, the mean is the most common method for imputation of numeric data.
+However if there are outliers the mean can be heavily skewed in either direction.
 Where there are outliers, the median is a better option.
 The mode is more appropriate for categorical data and represents the most common category.
 These are not the only imputation methods, other methods include forward and backward fill for time series data and interpolation such as linear interpolation.
-It's impportant to liase with stakeholders such as our managers and/or executives before using any of these methods, so we can make sure we are handling these values in alignment with preferred company practices.
+It's important to liase with stakeholders such as our managers and/or executives before using any of these methods, so we can make sure we are handling these values in alignment with preferred company practices.

-We'll also have a look at our index column to see if the unique row identifiers are in sequential ascending order.
-To do this, we will use the formula: IF(OR((A2+1=A3),(A2-1=A1)),"Sequential","Not Sequential")
+Moving along, we'll also have a look at our index column to see if the unique row identifiers are in sequential ascending order.
+To do this, we will use the formula:

+IF(OR((A2+1=A3),(A2-1=A1)),"Sequential","Not Sequential")

 Here we're asking Excel to output "Sequential" if a cell plus 1, equals the the value of the cell below.
 If this condition is not met, Excel will output "Not Sequential".
-After running the formula, we will go to Data and add a filter to the column, so we can see the distinct values.
+After running the formula, we will go to Data and add a filter to the column, so we can see the distinct values in the column.
 Here we can only see "Sequential", meaning that the values of the column are in ascending sequential order.
 If there was a "Not Sequential" shown, we would use the filter to find where this occurred and correct the issue.
-It's important we correct any errors with a primary key column as these keys are used to connect tables with one another.
+It's important we correct any errors with a key column as these key column are used to connect tables with one another.
 ![image](https://github.com/parvezs27/Excel-Clothing-Store-Analysis/assets/107979122/95185f25-7e03-4046-a64b-89ac387b51d4)
+Checking index column

 We will now go column by column checking for any issues.